Causality in the Can: Diet Coke's Impact on Fatness: Abstract

 \section{Abstract}

-Artificially sweetened beverages like Diet Coke are often considered healthier alternatives, but the debate over their impact on obesity persists.
-Previous research has predominantly relied on observational data or randomized controlled trials (RCTs), which may not accurately capture the causal relationship between Diet Coke consumption and obesity.
-This study uses causal inference methods, employing data from the National Health and Nutrition Examination Survey (NHANES) to examine this relationship across diverse demographics.
-Instead of relying on RCT data, we constructed a causal graph and applied the back-door criterion with its adjustment formula to estimate the RCT distributions.
+Artificially sweetened beverages like Diet Coke are often considered better alternatives to sugary drinks, but the debate over their impact on health, particularly in relation to obesity, continues.
+Previous research has predominantly used association-based methods with observational or Randomized Controlled Trial (RCT) data\footnote{Randomized Controlled Trial (RCT), also known as an A/B test, is a type of scientific experiment commonly used in fields such as medicine, psychology, and social sciences.
+In an RCT, participants are randomly assigned to one of two or more groups: the treatment group, which receives the intervention being tested, and the control group, which either receives a placebo or no treatment at all.
+The data collected from an RCT is referred to as RCT/experimental data.
+In contrast, data collected from a survey or study where participants select their own treatment is known as observational data.}, which may not accurately capture the causal relationship between Diet Coke consumption and obesity, leading to potentially limited conclusions.
+In contrast, we employed causal inference methods using Structural Causal Models, integrating both observational and RCT data.
+Specifically, we utilized data from the National Health and Nutrition Examination Survey (NHANES), which includes diverse demographic information, as our observational data source.
+This data was then used to construct a causal graph, and the back-door criterion, along with its adjustment formula, was applied to estimate the RCT data.
 We then calculated the counterfactual quantity, the Probability of Necessity and Sufficiency (PNS), using both NHANES data and estimated RCT data.
 We propose that PNS is the essential metric for assessing the impact of Diet Coke on obesity.
 Our results indicate that between $20\%$ to $50\%$ of individuals, especially those with poor dietary habits, are more likely to gain weight from Diet Coke.
 Conversely, in groups like young females with healthier diets, only a small proportion experience weight gain due to Diet Coke.
-These findings highlight the influence of individual lifestyle and potential hormonal factors on the varied effects of Diet Coke, providing a new framework for understanding its nutritional impacts on health.
+These findings highlight the influence of individual lifestyle and potential hormonal factors on the varied effects of Diet Coke, providing a new framework for understanding its nutritional impacts on public health.